 However, different types of flowers are rich with symbolism worldwide, and each has its own meaning that can differ depending on where you are and the cultural context in which the flowers exist.
 In Japan, for example, flowers take their symbolic meaning from the art of hanakotoba.

 What Is Hanakotoba?

 Directly translated, hanakotoba means “flower words.”
 It’s also sometimes referred to as the Japanese language of flowers.
-Hanakotoba assigns symbolic meanings to different species of flowers and even different colors of flowers in order to create a unique language that enables communication through flowers.
+Hanakotoba assigns symbolic meanings to different species of Japanese flowers and even different colors of flowers to create a unique language that enables communication through flowers.

 Many cultures have similar practices of assigning symbolic meanings to different flowers.
-For example, the western equivalent of hanakotoba is the Language of Flowers (floriography) which was developed during the Victorian era.
+For example, the Western equivalent of hanakotoba is the Language of Flowers (floriography) developed during the Victorian era.

 The History and Origins of Hanakotoba

 Although flowers have had a symbolic place in mythology, religion, and culture for almost as long as humans have had mythologies, religions, and cultures, the tradition of hanakotoba is not even close to ancient.

 In fact, it was thought to have started in Japan during the Meiji Period between 1868 and 1912.
 This was just a few decades after the time when the Language of Flowers really took hold in the Western world during the Victorian era.